 - A single muscle-invasive bladder tumor measuring ≤5 cm in size as defined by the surgeons at cystoscopic evaluation.
 When documented, pathologic size at cystoscopy and TURBT will take precedence over radiographic measurements of tumor size.

 - No clinical or radiographic evidence for locally advanced or metastatic disease

-- No prior anti-PD-1, anti PD-L1 therapies, or systemic chemotherapy (prior intravesical induction immunotherapy for non-muscle invasive disease is allowed, defined as BCG x 6 treatments; BCG refractory disease, defined as disease recurrence within 3 months of BCG therapy, is not allowed)
+- No prior anti-PD-1 or anti PD-L1 therapies, or systemic chemotherapy within the past 5 years (prior intravesical induction immunotherapy for non-muscle invasive disease is allowed, defined as BCG x6 doses and maintenance therapy); BCG refractory disease, defined as disease recurrence within 3 months of BCG therapy, is not allowed.
+Intravesical chemotherapy is allowed.